-Brody started in record cover design, but became well known as the Art Director for Face Magazine, and typefaces.
-He is an internationally renowned designer, typographer, art director and founder of the Research Studios network and a brand strategist.
+Brody started in record cover design but is best-known as the Art Director for Face Magazine, and typefaces.
+He is an internationally renowned designer, typographer, art director, brand strategist, and founder of the Research Studios network.

 3. David Carson –

 Known as the “Father of Grunge.”
 He became famous by breaking all the rules of Graphic Design and developing his own signature style.

 “He changed the public face of graphic design” – Newsweek

 Caslon started out as an engraver of gun locks and barrels, and as a bookbinder’s tool cutter but is known for his typefaces.

 “When in doubt, use Caslon.” – William Caslon

 “There are three responses to a piece of design—yes, no, and WOW!
 Wow is the one to aim for.” – Milton Glaser

 He is internationally renowned as the principal designer of the iMac.
 He is considered one of the best in industrial design and is referred to as “the man behind Apple’s design magic.”